dustinlit/California-Wildfire-Ignition-ML-Modeling/README.md

 Last Updated: July 2025

 ## Overview
 This code is an adaptation of code I was responsible for during a team capstone project at Arizona State University.
 The project is now a work in progress that explores the relationship between environmental and weather-related factors and wildfire severity in California.
-The goal is to predict a custom severity index `Wildfire Potential Destructive Power` — which incorporates structures damaged, structures destroyed, and fatalities.
+The goal is to predict a custom severity index `Wildfire Destructive Power Index` — which incorporates structures damaged, structures destroyed, and fatalities.

 **Disclaimer:** I am not a climate scientist or wildfire expert.
 This project is intended to demonstrate data science, geospatial, and machine learning skills.
 It is not designed for operational use or policy decisions.